 In Australia the term ‘Chiropodist’ was replaced by ‘Podiatrist’ as state based registration boards changed in the 1970’s and 1980’s.
-As of 2011 Australian Podiatrists are registered nationally under the Podiatry Board of Australia.
+As of 2011 Australian Podiatrists were registered nationally under the Podiatry Board of Australia.

-So, there is no difference, Chiropodists are Podiatrists, and Podiatrists are Chiropodists… just a term from the ‘old country’!
+So, there is no significant difference, Chiropodists are Podiatrists, and Podiatrists are Chiropodists… just a term from the ‘old country’!